 Just another web developer in Bolzano

 Hi, my name is Riccardo Di Curti.
 I’m a web programmer in Bolzano, South Tyrol.
-I work as a freelancer and develop websites, ecommerce, apps and custom programming.
+I work as a freelancer and develop websites, ecommerce, apps and custom programming, and I have been doing it for more than twelve years. websites, ecommerce, apps and custom programming.

 To tell you the truth, I wish I would be more precise and tell you that my entire professional universe is between the qualifications fullstack engineer and wordpress specialist.
 But studying the queries I found out that the qualification of “web programmer in Bolzano” was the most common, so I used it to introduce myself.